victorrentea/unit-testing/src/test/java/victor/testing/spring/service/readme.md

 ## 2. Insert to DB instead of Mocking Repos
 - instead of when(supplierRepo.findById), do a repo.save
 - instead of verify(repo.save(captor)), do a repo.find
-- replace @MockBean with @Autowired
+- replace @MockBean with @Autowired; only SafetyClient remains a @MockBean
 - duplicate the createOk test.
 Running the whole test class still works?
 - uncomment the assert on getCreateDate -> it should work now (not working when using Mockito)